jacenr/gotools/gocp/README.md

 		3. FILE to EXIST_FILE (overwrite);
 		4. [DIRs, FILEs, ...] to EXIST_DIR;

-	NOTE: When use with glob pattern, you shoud surround it in double quote;
+	NOTE: When use with glob pattern, you shoud surround it with double quote;